Logiqx/gps-details/docs/devices/coros/smoothing/README.md

 Analysis of recent sessions from the APEX 2 Pro and VERTIX 2 has shown that the speed data is no longer as good and tends to under-report our speeds.
 Worst affected are the max 2s results which are typically around 0.6 or 0.7 knots slower with the new firmware, but sometimes over a knot slower.

 This document will illustrate the issue and provide some visual examples.

+UPDATE: This issue was resolved in the beta firmware V3.0506.0